allegroai/clearml-docs/docs/integrations/transformers.md

 task within the `example` project.
 :::

-In order to log the models created during training, set the `CLEARML_LOG_MODEL` environment variable to `True`.
+To log the models created during training, set the `CLEARML_LOG_MODEL` environment variable to `True`.

 You can see all the captured data in the task's page of the ClearML [WebApp](../webapp/webapp_exp_track_visual.md).